MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-07.md

 ---
 title: Add a storage binding for Azure Functions in Python with Visual Studio Code
-description: Tutorial part 7, adding a binding in Python to write messages to Azure storage.
+description: Tutorial step 7, adding a binding in Python to write messages to Azure storage.
 services: functions
 author: kraigb
 manager: barbkess